songxf1024/CaPGNN/README.md

 ### Experiment Customization
-Adjust configurations in `CaPGNN/config/*yaml` to customize dataset, model, training hyperparameter, bit-width assignment settings or add new configurations.
+Adjust configurations in `CaPGNN/config/*yaml` to customize dataset, model, training hyperparameter or add new configurations.

 ## License